 2 heaped tablespoon (30g) FAIR TRADE cacao powder

-Let them cool down until the icing has set.
+Let them cool down until the chocolate glaze has set.